agocorona/freemonad-benchmark/README.md

 A benchmark comparing the performance of different free monad implementations.

+In this fork the transient monad has been included

 The benchmark simulates the state monad using various flavors of free monads, and compares them to the standard State monad from transformers.